 identify that individual either on its own or in combination with other readily

 “Sensitive Personal Data” means Personal Data regarding an individual's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, physical or mental health, or sexual life.

 Scope and Responsibility

-This Privacy Shield Policy applies to Personal Data transferred from European Union member countries to KPMG’s operations in the U.S. in reliance on the Privacy Shield and does not apply to Personal Data transferred under Standard Contractual Clauses or any approved derogation from the EU Directive.
+This Privacy Shield Policy applies to Personal Data transferred from European Union member countries and Switzerland to KPMG’s operations in the U.S. in reliance on the respective Privacy Shield framework and does not apply to Personal Data transferred under Standard Contractual Clauses or any approved derogation from the EU Directive.